 This works out at around 16 hours every week for 38 weeks.

-Some families with two-year-olds may also qualify if they receive certain benefits.
+Some families with two-year-olds might also qualify if they receive certain benefits.

 Three and four-year-olds can get 10 hours of free early education a week for 38 weeks.

-If you live in a Flying Start area you may be able to get free part-time childcare when your child is two.
+If you live in a Flying Start area you might be able to get free part-time childcare when your child is two.

 Children are entitled to at least 12.5 hours of free pre-school education a week for 38 weeks in the year before they start Primary One.